spatialos/FlexibleProjectExample/README.md

 # Example project using the [flexible project layout (FPL)](https://docs.improbable.io/reference/latest/shared/flexible-project-layout/introduction)

-> **Warning**: The flexible project layout is in [alpha maturity](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages).
+> **Warning**: The flexible project layout is in [beta maturity](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages).
 It is available for testing and early evaluation but not recommended for public releases.
 Config files and worker directories are not laid out as best practice or as an example of good project layout - instead, they're laid out to demonstrate the flexibility now available.

 ## What is it?
 This is a simple SpatialOS project with two C# server workers (`HelloWorker` and `DiceWorker`) and one C# client worker (`Client`).